bluedynamics/bda.plone.shop/README.rst

 * Editor
 * Customer
 * Authenticated

+This permission is also granted to the Authenticated role, to cover the use case, where authenticated users should see price informations, but not buy items.

 In order to expose buyable information to all visitors by default, add ``Anonymous`` role via generic setup's ``rolemap.xml`` of your